-These principles are excerpted from an online course for educators who wish to learn how to teach mindfulness in the classroom setting.
+This list is excerpted from Mental Fitness’s 60-hour certification program for educators who wish to learn how to teach mindfulness in the classroom setting.
 For details or more information, please feel free to email the author at rfarrell[at]mentalfitnessinc[dot]org.

-Because of recent research like The Adverse Childhood Experiences Study, creating a trauma-aware environment is becoming more the norm in the education community.
-It’s particularly important when teaching yoga and mindfulness, as there are many potential triggers when students are meditating or when they’re engaged in certain physical postures and movements.
+Because of recent research like The Adverse Childhood Experiences Study, creating a compassionate classroom is becoming more the norm in the education community.
+It’s particularly important when teaching yoga and mindfulness, as there are many potential triggers when students are meditating or when they’re engaged in certain physical postures or breathing activities.

 Here are eight strategies for safely implementing yoga and mindfulness exercises from a trauma-aware perspective.